netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 Pronounced: [ lexy ].

-> Vibe coded into a new Python library!
+> "FLOW_CODED", as a new Python library!

+Called LEXSCI, as a library of lexical science mechanisms - for various forms of enhanced_syntax, and AXI.

 ``` Python
 import LEXSCI # LEXICAL_SCIENCE.